 Step 3: Develop the 10YPP and arrange the 10YPP planning meeting

-After completing the school’s Condition Assessment you, as the 10YPP consultant, should start developing the 10 Year Property Plan (10YPP) and arrange the 10YPP planning meeting.
+After completing the school’s Condition Assessment and reviewing the school’s completed School Evaluation of the Physical Environment (SEPE) you, as the 10YPP consultant, should start developing the 10 Year Property Plan (10YPP) and arrange the 10YPP planning meeting.
 You will need to consider work priorities, inputs into the 10YPP and available budgets.

 - 10YPP planning meeting

 - Consider work priorities

 The purpose of the 10YPP planning meeting is to confirm with the school board and Ministry property advisor that the 10YPP is fit for purpose, and meets the Board’s requirements and Ministry policy.

 You should schedule the meeting with the school principal, a board representative, the Ministry property advisor, and possibly the school caretaker and other school property representatives.

 You must download the Ministry’s 10YPP Planning Meeting Agenda template from the Ministry’s website and send an agenda to all attendees before the meeting.
 You must record minutes of the meeting and circulate them to all attendees afterwards.
 See 10YPP tools and resources for the agenda.

 The focus of a good plan must be on maintaining and upgrading essential services and existing property.
 You should consider the work identified in the Condition Assessment with the list of other work the school wants to do.